IskandarGhobril/empanada/_sections/intro.md

 <p class="lead reveal">
 They call us when nobody else can figure it out.
 We're <strong>empanADA</strong>: the best behavioral psychologists in the world.
 But nothing prepared us for this patient.
 <strong>The Market</strong> doesn't talk.
 It doesn't sit on our couch and tell us about its childhood.
 Instead, it communicates through price movements, volatility spikes, and regime shifts.
-To understand it, we must observe the people in its life — the ones who interact with it daily and claim to know what it's thinking.
+To understand it, we must observe the people in its life: the ones who interact with it daily and claim to know what it's thinking.
 </p>

 <hr class="section-divider">